Thomas Havens

 Thomas Robert Hamilton Havens (born November 21, 1939) is an American Japanologist.

 Havens is from Chambersburg, Pennsylvania, and graduated from Princeton University in 1961 with a Bachelor of Arts degree in history, followed by a master's degree from the University of California, Berkeley, in 1962.
 He remained at Berkeley to earn a doctorate in history in 1965, and began his teaching career at University of Toronto before moving to Connecticut College in 1966.
 While on the Connecticut College faculty, he was awarded a Guggenheim fellowship in 1976.
-Havens joined the University of Illinois faculty in 1990, where he taught for two years before accepting a teaching position at Berkeley.
+Havens joined the University of Illinois Urbana-Champaign faculty in 1990, where he taught for two years before accepting a teaching position at Berkeley.
 Havens served as a faculty member for his alma mater for six years, then in 1999, moved to Northeastern University.

 He is married to Karen Thornber, the Harry Tuchman Levin Professor in Literature and professor of East Asian languages and civilizations at Harvard University.